 5. Sandpaper Pinyin and Zhuyin (中文拼音/注音砂字板)

-Pinyin and Zhuyin help with the transcription system of Mandarin Chinese.
-Pinyin is the system that is used in China and Zhuyin is used in Taiwan.
+Pinyin and Zhuyin are different phonetic alphabets for Mandarin Chinese.
+Pinyin is used in China and Zhuyin is used in Taiwan.

 (3) Benefits of Montessori sandpaper materials